paras-bhavnani/distributed-kv-store-raft/README.md

 - Implemented log consistency check and conflict resolution.
 - Added commit index management and log application to state machine.

+### Part 3C: Persistence (Hard)

+#### Description

+Task 3C required implementing persistence mechanisms so that Raft-based servers can recover from crashes and resume operation without losing consistency.
+This involved:

+- **Persisting State**:
+  - Persisted `currentTerm`, `votedFor`, and `log` as specified in Figure 2 of the Raft paper.
+  - Used the `Persister` object provided by MIT's framework to save and restore persistent state.

+- **Serialization**:
+  - Used the `labgob` encoder/decoder for serializing and deserializing persistent state into byte arrays.
+  - Implemented the `persist()` function to save state whenever it changed.
+  - Implemented the `readPersist()` function to restore state during server initialization.

+- **Log Recovery Optimization**:
+  - Implemented optimizations for backing up `nextIndex` by more than one entry at a time during log recovery.
+  - Handled rejection messages with additional metadata (`XTerm`, `XIndex`, `XLen`) to efficiently align follower logs with leaders.

 ## Testing

 Run the provided test suite to validate your implementation: